-Moore helps Wales earn draw against Switzerland at Euro 2020
+Moore heads Wales to 1-1 draw with Switzerland at Euro 2020

 “It was a good ball from Shaq.
 I think it was a good game from the team.
 At the end we were not strong enough to get the three points.
 Yes, we deserved more, I think, today,” Embolo said.
 “At the end, we lose two points.”

-The Swiss pushed for a winning goal after Moore’s header and thought they had one when Mario Gavranovic put the ball in the net, but it was ruled offside on video review.
+The Swiss pushed for a winning goal after Moore’s header and thought they had one when Mario Gavranovic put the ball in the net, but it was ruled offside on video review as the Welsh fans sang the praises of VAR.
 Wales goalkeeper Danny Ward made a fine save to tip another Embolo header over the bar shortly after.

 Wales, which reached the semifinals at Euro 2016, has avoided defeat in seven of nine games under interim coach Robert Page.
 He is in charge for Euro 2020 while Ryan Giggs awaits trial in January on charges of assaulting two women and exerting controlling and coercive behavior.